EnnerG/printer-maintenance-checklist/README.md

 # printer-maintenance-checklist

-A clean, structured checklist that demonstrates operational discipline and the ability to create technician‑ready documentation that improves service consistency.
+A checklist demonstrating operational discipline and creating technician‑ready documentation that improves service consistency.

 🛠️ Preventive Maintenance Checklist for Printers